Living in the UAE

 We asked people how much they someone comfortably live on in the UAE, they wrote:

 "The cost of living in the UAE varies depending on the city and lifestyle.
 Generally, the cost of living is higher than in many other countries, with rent and utilities being the most expensive items.
 Groceries, transportation, and entertainment are also relatively expensive.
-However, the UAE is known for its tax-free salaries, which can help offset the cost of living," remarked one expat who made the move to UAE.
+However, the UAE is known for its tax-free salaries, which can help offset the cost of living," wrote a member in UAE.

 "Fairly high, comparable to New York City and other too metro areas in the states.
-But like most areas, there are places for all budgets," commented one expat living in Abu Dhabi, UAE.
+But like most areas, there are places for all budgets," commented one expat who moved to Abu Dhabi.

 What type of recreational facilities are in the UAE?